styleguidist/react-styleguidist/docs/Cookbook.md

 ## How to use React Styleguidist with styled-components?

-The [recommened way](https://github.com/styleguidist/react-styleguidist/issues/37#issuecomment-263502454) of using [styled-components](https://styled-components.com/) is like this:
+The [recommended way](https://github.com/styleguidist/react-styleguidist/issues/37#issuecomment-263502454) of using [styled-components](https://styled-components.com/) is like this:

 ```javascript
 import React, { Component } from 'react';